Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Conclusion

 \section{Conclusion}

-We presented \name, a text editor that repurposes features from drawing software to offer new features and workflows that facilitate text editing.
-Results of a user study showed participants were more successful and preferred \name to accomplish text editing tasks.
-The study also highlighted participants' abilities to transfer their knowledge of drawing software to understand how to use \name.
+We presented \name, a text editor that repurposes features from drawing software to offer new workflows and features that facilitate text editing.
+Results of a user study showed that participants were more successful and preferred \name to accomplish text editing tasks.
+The study also highlighted how participants transferred their knowledge of drawing software to learn how to use \name.
 Broadly, our work highlights the potential of software analogies to inform the design of software from any domain.

-\begin{acks} This work was supported by NAVER corporation as a part of NAVER-Wattpad-University of Toronto research center and NSERC under grant RGPIN-2018-05072. \end{acks}
+\begin{acks} This work was supported by NAVER corporation as a part of NAVER-Wattpad-University of Toronto research center and NSERC Discovery Grant RGPIN-2018-05072. \end{acks}